HU-SD-S3/s3-kennisbank/analist/ai-analist2.md

 Zet copilot (of een andere AI) aan in je IDE zet deze in Agent mode.
 En geef de volgende opdracht:

 ```
-Using the AGENTS.md as a guide add a new feature to the project; User can push a button changing the collor of a square to a random color.
+Using the AGENTS.md as a guide add a new feature to the project; User can push a button changing the color of a square to a random color.
 ```

 De AI gaat nu aan de slag om de code te genereren die past binnen de structuur en standaarden van ons project.